Requirements for approved training and equipment

 - 30 metres to drinking water wells.

-A shorter safety distance applies if you fill up and clean the sprayer on a surface where it is possible to collect the plant protection product, for example, a plate with a collection device.
-The shorter distances also apply if you use a biobed to break down the plant protection product.
+A shorter safety distance can be acceptable if you fill up and clean the sprayer on a surface where it is possible to collect residues of plant protection products, for example a sealed surface with a collection device or container or a biobed that can break down the plant protection products.
 In these cases, you must leave at least

 - 15 metres to open ditches and to rainwater and drainage wells